Embracing the Healing Benefits of Nature’s Green Spaces

 Green spaces tend to be calming environments where people can connect with nature, unwind, and escape the hustle and bustle of their daily routines.
 It's believed that people living near such areas have more opportunities for physical activity and socialising as they provide large, open spaces that can serve as a sanctuary for meditation, exercise, or a simple leisurely stroll.

-Another hypothesis suggests that heightened exposure to micro-organisms can strengthen the immune system, thus decreasing the likelihood of chronic diseases and premature death.
+Another hypothesis suggests that heightened exposure to micro-organisms may help some people to strengthen their immune systems.
 Some of the natural chemicals emitted by trees, namely phytoncides - organic compounds with antibacterial properties - may have health-promoting effects.
 Simply being outside also increases your exposure to sunlight (Vitamin D), which strengthens the immune system as well as triggering the production of serotonin, a hormone that causes feelings of positivity and relaxation.

 Here are some simple ways to get some more green space into your life:

-• Exercise outdoors.
+- Exercise outdoors.
 Grab a yoga mat and do your workout routine outside if weather allows.
-If you like more intense exercise, go for a hike and try different trails.
+You could also go for a hike and try different trails.

-• Get gardening.
-You can grow plants and veggies while increasing your time spent outside.
+- Get gardening.
+You can tend to plants and veggies while increasing your time spent outside.
 You can also bring nature into your home with the plants you have grown.

 Sources: